-The term 'Bubble' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Bubble' is included in the Trading edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 In economic terms, a bubble is high volume levels of trade at prices that are significantly out of line with actual intrinsic values.
 A simpler definition is the trading of assets that have over inflated values.
 Bubbles are also called market bubbles, speculative bubbles, balloons, financial bubbles, and speculation mania.
 Prices within bubbles can vary wildly.
 At times, they are no longer predictable using the traditional market determining forces of only supply and demand.

 There are countless explanations offered for the reasons that bubbles occur even when there is no speculation, uncertainty, or limited rationality in the market.
 Some have theorized that bubbles could be caused in the end by prices coordinating against each other and by changing social scenarios.
 Bubbles are generally identified with certainty after they have burst, in the light of drastic drops in prices.
 This results from the difficulty of ascertaining real intrinsic values in actual trading markets.
 Bubbles burst, sometimes violently, in what is known as a crash or a bursting bubble.

 Mainstream economics holds that you can not predict or call bubbles before they happen or while they are forming.
 It argues that you can not stop bubbles from developing, and that attempting to gently prick the bubbles leads to financial crises.
 This school of economic thought favors authorities waiting vigilantly for bubbles to burst by themselves, so that they can handle the aftermath of the bursting bubble with fiscal and monetary policy tools.